-TQ 004 Business Performance Improvement - CMI Approved
+DIP 004 Business Performance Improvement - CMI registered

 Business Performance Improvement is a general term used by a wide variety of people but with often very different perceptions of the subject.